Andersen Quartz Review

 - Over 100 colour combinations across 11 colour options, including premium metallic finishes

-- Optional Accoya wood fascias (+£94) for a distinctive natural finish
+- Optional Accoya wood or carbon fascias for a distinctive finish

 - Intelligent Octopus Go integrated as of September 2025; OVO Charge Anytime also supported

-- OZEV eligible — up to £500 off installation for eligible renters and flat owners
+- OZEV eligible, with up to £500 off installation for eligible renters and flat owners

 Is It Worth It?

-The Andersen Quartz answers a question the A3 and A2 could not: what if you want Andersen quality without committing to a fixed tethered cable?
-The Quartz gives you the same 7-year warranty, the same finish quality, the same Octopus Intelligent Go compatibility, and the same solar support as the rest of the Andersen range — in a more compact body, with the freedom to choose socketed or tethered, and at a starting price below £700.
+The Andersen Quartz answers a question the A3 and A2 could not: what if you want an Andersen charger without committing to a fixed tethered cable?
+The Quartz gives you the same 7-year warranty, the same Octopus Intelligent Go compatibility, and the same solar support as the rest of the Andersen range, in a more compact body, with the freedom to choose socketed or tethered, and at a starting price below £700.

-It is not the strongest choice if your priority is deep smart tariff automation or the lowest possible installed cost.
+It is not the strongest choice if your priority is the lowest possible installed cost.

 Charging Performance